Bananattack/makevg/readme.md

 *Documents are under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/), unless otherwise noted.*

-*For scripts, the license is included in the source, so check there.*
+*For scripts, the license is included in the source.*

 mdtool.py
 ---------